 Our Master of Applied Museum and Heritage Studies has been accepted for government funding.
-This means that students from the European Economic Area (EU, Iceland, Norway and Liechtenstein) who don’t have a master’s degree already can enrol in the programme for a government set tuition fee, which for 2022-23 will be €2209 per annum.
-The tuition for non-EEA students, and EEA students holding a master’s degree, is €8665 per annum for the full-time programme.
-Part-time students are required to pay the lower AHK-rate, which for 2022-23 amounts to €5325.
+This means that fulltime and parttime students from the European Economic Area (EU, Iceland, Norway and Liechtenstein) who don’t have a master’s degree yet can enrol in the programme for a government set tuition fee, which for 2024-2025 will be €2.530 per annum.

 Tuition can be paid in 10 instalments.

 In addition to the tuition fee, please be aware of the following study related expenses, which are equally part of your investment in the master Applied Museum and Heritage Studies.